-Regardless of where attackers come from, for MedTech, digital certificates are the indispensable heart of the Public Key Infrastructure (PKI) that helps keep data secure.
+Regardless of where attackers come from, for MedTech, SSL/TLS certificates are the indispensable heart of the Public Key Infrastructure (PKI) that helps keep data secure.
 Certificates play a crucial role in ensuring that MedTech organizations are able to confirm identities, they make it possible for online payments systems to function securely, and they support all other aspects of security.
-In short, digital certificates are crucial, making management of certificates a top priority.
+In short, digital certificates are crucial, making PKI management a top priority.

 The top 50: overview for MedTech sector

 We used Keyhub SSL certificate discovery tool to find out that among the top 50 companies involved in MedTech there are over 5,551 subdomains, and more than 557 certificates with nearly 10% expired.
 In researching the public domains of top 50 MedTech organizations, the results were as follows.